 To understand development of complex yet sophisticated neuronal circuits underlying higher brain function of mammals, integrative studies which cover from molecules to whole animals are indispensable.
-By using a wide range of techniques, such as mouse genetics (gene knockout), 2-photon microscopy, confocal microscopy, histology and behavioral analyses, we are studying mechanisms of development and function of mammalian neuronal circuits.
+By using a wide range of techniques, such as mouse genetics, molecular biology, in utero electroporation, histology and 2-photon in vivo imaging, we are studying mechanisms of development and function of mammalian neuronal circuits.
 In particular, we are interested in activity-dependent circuit development during postnatal stages.

 (Left) The barrel map is visualized by generating thalamocortical axon (TCA)-GFP transgenic mouse.